amirkiaml/amirkiaml/README.md

 # 🌟 Introduction <a name="introduction"></a>
 Hi there!
-Amir here, professionally going by 'Adrian'.
+Amir here.
 I'm a data scientist with an academic background in math and philosophy, and some prior experience as a data analyst.
 I love all things data but particularly find Natural language Processing (NLP) very fascinating.
 On the philosophical side of things, I like diving deep into questions of machine consciousness, social impact tech, AI safety, and IT ethics.

 ## <span style="color:green">👨‍💼 **`I am currently looking for opportunities`** 👨‍💼</span>